PacktPublishing/Java-Projects-Second-Edition/README.md

 This is the code repository for [Java Projects - Second Edition](https://www.packtpub.com/application-development/java-projects-second-edition?utm_source=github&utm_medium=repository&utm_campaign=9781789131895 ), published by Packt.

-**Learn how to build scalable, resilient, and effective applications in Java that suit your software requirements.**
+**Learn the fundamentals of Java 11 programming by building industry grade practical projects**

 ## What is this book about?
 Java is one of the most commonly used software languages by programmers and developers.
-In this book, you’ll learn the new features of Java 11 quickly and experience a simple and powerful approach to software development.
-You’ll see how to use the Java runtime tools, understand the Java environment, and create a simple namesorting Java application.
+In this book, youâ€™ll learn the new features of Java 11 quickly and experience a simple and powerful approach to software development.
+Youâ€™ll see how to use the Java runtime tools, understand the Java environment, and create a simple namesorting Java application.
 Further on, you'll learn about advanced technologies that Java delivers, such as web programming and parallel computing, and will develop a mastermind game.
 Moving on, we provide more simple examples, to build a foundation before diving into some complex data structure problems that will solidify your Java 11 skills.
 With a special focus on the features of new projects: Project Valhalla, Project Panama, Project Amber, and Project Loom, this book will help you get employed as a top-notch Java developer.
-By the end of the book, you’ll have a firm foundation to continue your journey toward becoming a professional Java developer.
+By the end of the book, youâ€™ll have a firm foundation to continue your journey toward becoming a professional Java developer.

 This book covers the following exciting features:
 * Compile, package, and run a program using a build management tool